Roohparvar/Bioinformatics-Python-Exercises/README.md

 ## Structure

-The repository is organized into folders, each dedicated to a single exercise.
+The repository contains 10 folders, each dedicated to a single exercise.
 Each folder includes:
-- A  **Python script ** for the specific exercise.
+- **Python scripts** for the specific exercise.
-- A  **README ** file with a detailed explanation of the exercise, including the problem description and instructions for solving it.
+- A **README** file explaining the details of the exercise, including the problem description and instructions for solving it.

 ## Exercises Overview